Jan 27, 2026

 Admission Requirements

-In order to be considered for admission students must have all the following:
+To be considered for admission, students must have the following:

 • High school diploma or equivalent, or associate degree or higher

-• An overall GPA of 2.5 or higher calculated from prerequisite and corequisite courses (English, Math, Psychology, and Sciences) taken within the past 3 years
+• Minimum GPA of 2.5 calculated from prerequisite and corequisite courses that the student has taken prior to application.

 • Assessment Technologies Institute, Test of Essential Academic Skills (ATI TEAS) Exam.
-Results are valid for three years.
-Students may repeat the exam two times within 12 months.
 No minimum score required.

 • Completion of English Composition I (EN 101) with a grade of C or higher.